terracraft321/AphelionsRoleplay/README.md

  All the problems will need to identified, probably fixed one by one, so all help is welcome.
  Most of the problems are common when KAG gets updated.

-The mod 'Roleplay' by Aphelion and the assets and scripts contained within may not be utilized in any form without permission from the author. @license.as
+The mod 'Roleplay' by Aphelion and the assets and scripts contained within may not be utilized in any form without permission from the author. @LICENSE.as

 Resurrection Discord: wwww.discord.gg/MKNktzt